codeforcauseorg/edu-client/CONTRIBUTING.md

 ## How to Request Enhancements

-Firstly please refer to the applicable GitHub repository [github-repo] and search the repository's GitHub issues [issues-list] to make sure that your idea has not been (or is not still) considered.
+Firstly please refer to the applicable [github-repo] and search in the [issues-list] to make sure that your idea has not been (or is not still) considered.

 If it is not yet considered or something more can be added then please create a new issue in the GitHub repository[new-issue] describing your enhancement.